-Many times, in addition to losing a sibling, unfortunately, they also lose one or two of their parents.
-When children experience a tragedy such as an illness or a car accident, the parents always mobilize for them, do everything they can.
-In the kind of bereavement, we are discussing, disaster strikes.
-The children in the family experience it but they also lose those who should be there for them.

-In the eyes of service providers, this situation creates a special tragedy.
-Not only do children lose the primary caregiver figure, they also compete against her or him for the right to mourn:

-[The siblings] become secondary or even tertiary in the hierarchy - a hierarchy of misery: first the parents, then the deceased brother, and the bereaved siblings at the end.

-The Impact of the Loss on the Personal Development of the Bereaved Sibling over the Life-Course
+The Impact of the Loss on the Personal Development of the Bereaved Sibling over the Life Course

+The Bereaved Siblings’ Perspective
-From the siblings’ perspective the impact of bereavement on their lifelong development is evident; in particular, the change in their role vis-à-vis their parents accompanies them throughout life:

-My parents were not there for me.
+The impact of bereavement on their lifelong development was evident to the bereaved siblings: “My parents were not there for me.
 They never asked how I was.
 I thought I needed to compensate them.
-This has not changed to this day.

-Some of these functions, as mentioned earlier, were to fill the place of the deceased sibling, which makes the existence of the bereaved sibling an existence by virtue of another person and not, as it should be, in its own right:

-I did everything possible to perpetuate him [brother’s name].

-These processes also affect their conduct in the families they establish themselves, their parental functioning vis-à-vis their children, and the most personal decisions in their lives:
+This has not changed to this day.”
+Some of these role changes vis-à-vis their parents were oriented toward filling the place of the deceased sibling, causing the bereaved sibling to experience their own existence in terms of another’s: “I did everything possible to perpetuate him [brother’s name].”
+The changes that the bereaved siblings experienced in their family roles accompanied them through the life course.
+Some described effects of these changes on their own behavior in the families they established as adults:

 It has stayed with me for many years.
 Then I became a mother, and I brought all the anxiety to my children who grow up anxious because we have already had that “knock on the door”… We are a bunch of damaged people…